Creepy Mistakes You Might Be Making

 More than 500k people follow me between Instagram & my other platforms - and if you enjoy my newsletter, I’d encourage you to become one of them.

-In This Issue Of My Newsletter:
+In This Issue Of The Male Daze:

-• However, it’s still a worthwhile thing to do - and to be able to do!
+• However, it’s still a worthwhile thing to do… and to be able to do!

 • You can mitigate the risk by avoiding certain “weird” behaviors.